AnthonyNicklin/milestone01-TheMonkees/README.md

 # The Monkees #
-## Frontend Web Development Project ##
+## Front-end Web Development Project ##

 ## Aim ##

 The aim of this project was to create and build a front-end only website that has 4-5 pages for the rock band [The Monkees](https://anthonynicklin.github.io/milestone01-TheMonkees/).
 I was provided with content to use which included a video and audio tracks which they wanted fans to be able to play on their website.
-Other assests they provided where photos of the band, album covers and individual band member photos.
+Other assets they provided where photos of the band, album covers and individual band member photos.

 ## UX ##

 Starting with a mobile first design approach to this project I started creating wireframes for mobile and small screens.
 I then moved onto creating mockups for medium and larger screens.
 The design of the site is clean, simple but funky in keeping with the 60's style the band has.
 I kept to a simple color scheme in keeping with the main background image that I chose to use.
-Having a clean cut desgin, I felt makes it easier for the fan to read and use the website.
+Having a clean cut design, I feel makes it easier for the fan to read and use the website.

 Below are user stories that were conducted in order to gain clear goals that needed to be achieved for this website.
 1. As a fan I wanted to listen to current and back catalogue tracks.